data-forge/data-forge-js/README.md

 			};
 		});

-The source index is preserved to the transformed data frame.
+This produces an entirely new data-frame.
+However the new data-frame has the same index as the source data-frame, so both can be merged back together, if required:

+	var mergedDataFrame = dataForge.merge(sourceDataFrame, transformedDataFrame);

 The more advanced [`selectMany`](http://www.dotnetperls.com/selectmany) function is also available.

-Note: Data frames are immutable, the original data frame remains unmodified.
+Note: Data-frames are immutable, the source data-frame remains unmodified.

 ## Series transformation